-Let me start off by asking, how many consultant positions have you seen advertised that require the applicant to have memorized the pre-existing frameworks as a necessary qualification for the job?
+Let me start by asking, how many consultant interviews have you seen advertised that require the applicant to have memorized the pre-existing frameworks as a necessary qualification for the job?

 The chances are likely none.
 Therefore it makes no sense to spend valuable time devoted to committing the pre-existing frameworks to memory.